LOUVA A DEUS !!! (praying Mantis)

 LoOkiNg a Bit bAcK...

-this was in the prayer wood...by the way, now it became a permanent prayer spot for those who desire some retreat place in the land...very shantii...
+this was in the prayer woods and now it became a dedicated prayer space for those who desire some retreat place in the land...
+I love this part of the land... it´s quiet, secluded, mystical, with a water spring and some big mama Rocks...

-This was when Bart left us...Emma and her wee presents...she always makes something for people...often they are like prayers, and very symbolic..that's our Emma !!!
+This was the day Bart left us...Emma and her "wee" presents...she always makes something for people...often they are like prayers, and very symbolic..that's Emma !

 On the same day Anne left as well after so many months here... it was a great time to have her here and get to know her beautiful heart...